Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 - **happymeter**: happiness measurement gimmick (inspired by Nick Winter's ["Motivation Hacker"])
 - **exper7**: a very basic expert system (not yet ready)

 I'm 29, and thanks to my friends in [EA], I've made the decision to get both more useful and fulfilled.
-My sole focus is to spend 222 hours coding Java and 61 hours learning its concepts to get to working full time doing programming on 1 seriously urgent project* and 1 gamble project** by the end of June 2016.
+My sole focus is to spend 222 hours coding Java and 61 hours learning its concepts to get to working full time doing programming on 1 urgent project* and 1 gamble project** by the end of June 2016.

 You can look up whether I learn hard enough with this [Beeminder] chart, and then [see] if my code is any better than the stuff a drugged chimp typed (hey, how can I make it better?).